Polkadex-Substrate/polkadex-docs/docs/doc6-introductionPolkapool.md

 title: Introduction
 ---

-Polkapool is an automated market maker inspired from Uniswap V2 and solves the issues of Uniswap.
+Polkapool is an Automated Market Maker inspired by Uniswap V2 and aiming to solve its issues.

 ![img](/img/polkapoolBanner.jpg)